tremor-rs/tremor-www/blog/2022-07-07-LFX-Blog-Sasha.md

 Once I got every ClickHouse detail right, I started playing with the Tremor side.
 There were multiple connectors already implemented in Tremor.
 I picked the simplest ones and started copying parts of it and quickly got something working.

-The only challenge I encountered is that Tremor defines its own `Value` type, representing a value whose type is not really known at runtime, and uses it *a lot*.
+The only challenge I encountered is that Tremor defines its own `Value` type, representing a value whose type is not really known at compile time, and uses it *a lot*.
 It was a bit disconcerting doing such things in Rust, as I felt I was writing dynamically-typed code in a statically-typed language, but I managed to get through it.

 ## Converting Tremor values to ClickHouse values